manoKou/events-api/README.md

 or visit the docs/client here [http://localhost:3001/api-docs/](http://localhost:3001/api-docs/).

 ***Note:***\
-While trying to authenticate with your JWT, using Swagger client, mind the CORS errors.
-A browser addon [like this one](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf/related) might be helpfull.
+While trying to authenticate with your JWT using Swagger client, you may encounter CORS errors!
+Unlilkely, but still, here is [another browser addon](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf/related) 😄

 # Available Tools, Tech Appendix